 The Year of Adams State University is 2021.
 Excitement continues to build as local sponsors join the celebration of the University’s 100-year anniversary.
-The current Alamosa County Commissioners Darius Allen, Helen Sigmond, and Michael Yohn recently committed $30,000 to support Adams100 activities and events.
+The latest is the current Alamosa County Commission, when Darius Allen, Helen Sigmond, and Michael Yohn recently committed $30,000 to support Adams100 activities and events.

-The symbiotic relationship between Adams State and Alamosa County grows stronger through the decades.
-Over the last five years, Alamosa County has donated $60,000 to Adams State Athletics for various improvement to athletic fields and $20,857 for COSI matching grant scholarships.
+The symbiotic relationship between Adams State and Alamosa County grows only stronger through the decades.
+Over the last five years, Alamosa County has donated $60,000 to Adams State Athletics for various improvement to athletic fields and $20,857 for COSI-matching grant scholarships.
 Adams State has educated hundreds of local leaders in education, agriculture, business, health, and public offices.

 The dynamic history between the county and college reaches back to 1921, when the Colorado legislature passed the bill establishing Adams State Normal School.
 As a state representative, William “Billy” Adams introduced the bill and early in his political career was mayor of Alamosa.